Harsh19-M/Vendor-Performance-Analysis-Insights/README.md

 ---

-## Key Challenges
+## ⚙️ Key Challenges
-1. **Vendor Performance Gaps** – Lack of visibility into vendor-level profitability and contribution.
+1. **Vendor Performance Gaps** – Lack of visibility into vendor-level profitability and contribution; hard to see which vendors are actually making good profit.
-2. **Inventory Inefficiency** – Slow-moving stock and poor turnover increasing holding costs.
+2. **Fragmented Data Sources** – Purchase, sales, and pricing data are spread across multiple tables, requiring cleaning and joining.
-3. **Fragmented Data Sources** – Purchase, sales, and pricing data stored across multiple tables, requiring extensive cleaning and joining.
+3. **Cost Variability** – Unclear if bulk purchasing actually reduces unit costs, making cost efficiency hard to assess.

 ---